OSGeo/gdal/doc/source/drivers/vector/gpkg.rst

 extension, and support the GeoPackage 1.2 "attributes" data type as well.
-Starting with GDAL 2.2, non spatial tables are by default created following the GeoPackage 1.2 "attributes" data type (can be controlled with the ASPATIAL_VARIANT layer creation option)
+Starting with GDAL 2.2, non spatial tables are by default created following the GeoPackage 1.2 "attributes" data type (can be controlled with the ASPATIAL_VARIANT layer creation option).

 Spatial views
 -------------